-- Direct deposit to a new Discover checking account* — Through our partnership with the Discover Student Deposits Program, you can apply for a checking account.
-With your Discover checking debit card you can check your balance and withdraw cash for free from the Discover ATM’s on the CCBC Catonsville campus, Dundalk campus, Essex campus, and Owings Mills extension center and from 60,000 other surcharge-free ATMs worldwide.
+- Direct deposit to a new Discover checking account* — This option will no longer be available after January 30, 2019.
+Students who opened accounts prior to this date still have access to check balances and withdraw cash for free from the Discover ATM’s on the CCBC Catonsville campus, Dundalk campus, Essex campus, and Owings Mills extension center and from 60,000 other surcharge-free ATMs worldwide.

 e-Refunds PLUS Frequently Asked Questions

 General questions about e-Refund PLUS

-e-Refunds Plus allows students to receive refunds from CCBC electronically, either to their existing bank account or by setting up a free Discover student checking account.
+e-Refunds Plus allows students to receive refunds from CCBC electronically, using their existing bank account.
 Students will receive their refunds faster and more securely with the direct deposit option.

 Who does this refund program affect?